omichelsen/ole.michelsen.dk/public/blog/secure-your-website-with-content-security-policy.md

 ## Headers

 The good news is that it's really easy to protect your website with CSP, you only have to add a single line to your server configuration.
+If you already know about CSP, you can use [my CSP config generator](/tools/csp.html) to create a configuration for your webserver.

 If you are running Apache, you just need to add this single line to your `.htaccess` configuration file: